kevinfarrugia/react-recipes/recipes/why-did-you-update.md

 In the case of objects, see whether it makes sense to spread out the object to individual props rather than passing it as a single prop.

 I discuss arrays in [a separate article](./arrays-as-props.md).

+The library helpfully points out which of the properties are deep-equal but now shallow-equal.

 ### When the only thing that changed are functions